ghxstling/markit-uoa/docs/API_DOCS.md

         - The newly created `Course`.

 - `GET /api/courses/with-markers`
+    - Retrieves all `Course`s from the database with assigned `Marker`s.
     - Returns:
         - An array of `Course`s with `allocatedHours` and `assignedMarkers` included.